Ethical Education in the Upper School

 Through the entirety of the Upper School's curriculum, students broaden their understanding of the historical arc of ethical paradigms in order to internalize thoughtful decision making.
 A required world religions/ethics class explores the history and traditions of faith.

 Active participation in the larger community is a major focus in the Upper School.
 Students lead and participate in all-school efforts as well as service-learning units related to classroom curricula, and volunteer their service to nonprofit organizations as members of our extracurricular service clubs.
 Service learning, which includes a reflection component, is designed to supplement and enrich their academic studies.

-Juniors, through Project Action, identify a local need for which they feel passion, then devote at least 25 hours to one organization whose mission it is to address that need.
+Through Project Action, students identify a local need for which they feel passion, then devote at least 25 hours to one organization whose mission it is to address that need.
 The culmination of the project results in an essay which allows students to reflect on their experience and the difference they made in the community.
-Twenty-five hours of service are required for graduation.
+Twenty-five hours of service made between the sophomore and senior year are required for graduation.
 Exemplary projects make a student eligible to receive a Community Builder distinction at graduation.
 View a list of organizations students often choose to work with.